 Graphite and molybdenum disulfide are the two main lubricants usually used in extreme conditions (high vacuum, too high or too low temperatures).
 Graphite can be used up to 400°C in the presence of air and up to 1900°C in an inert atmosphere.
 Molybdenum disulfide can be used up to 450°C and beyond that temperature, it becomes abrasive.
 In lower temperatures, it is recommended to use Teflon, nylon or diverse polyamide.

 Some liquids are used to cool down and to lubricate the equipment during cutting operations.
 The cooling process increases the tool lifetime and makes it easier to obtain standard cuttings on finished pieces.
 Lubrication enables to reduce frictions, which avoids excessive heat releases and reduces the energy necessary for a particular cutting.
 These cutting oils are aqueous solutions, chemically inactive oils or synthetic liquids.
-With the CMMS Mobility Work, you can save your lubrication data uploading the safety record with the document management tool.
+With Mobility Work, you can save your lubrication data uploading the safety record with the document management tool.

 The process of choosing a lubricant must take into account the functional conditions of the lubricating mechanism and in particular the working temperature, the pressure force, the relative velocity and the environment conditions.
 Oil and grease manufacturers are the most qualified to determine which lubricant to use according to the mechanism to be lubricated.